The Power Plant

-The Power Plant Contemporary Art Gallery is a Canadian non-collecting public contemporary art gallery located at the heart of Toronto, Ontario at the Harbourfront Centre.
-It is a registered Canadian charitable organization supported by its members, sponsors, donors, and funding bodies at all levels of government.
-Initially established as the Art Gallery at Harbourfront in 1976, the Power Plant was officially opened in 1987 in its current location.
-It has presented new and recent work by living Canadian and international artists, mounting both major solo shows and thematic group exhibitions.
+The Power Plant Contemporary Art Gallery is a Canadian public art gallery located at Harbourfront Centre in the heart of Toronto, Ontario, Canada.
+The Gallery is a registered Canadian charitable organization.

+Initially established in 1976 as the Art Gallery at Harbourfront, the Power Plant was officially opened in 1987.
+It displays new and recent work by living Canadian and international artists, hosting both major solo shows and thematic group exhibitions.

-The gallery hosts a variety of free public programs, educational events and workshops, as well as produces artist books, editions and publications for research and dissemination.
-The Power Plant has released more than 140 publications to date.
+The gallery hosts a variety of free public programs, educational events and workshops.
+It produces artist books and related publications for research purposes and public dissemination.
+The Power Plant released more than 140 publications by the end of 2023.

 Background

 The Power Plant Contemporary Art Gallery is a Canadian non-collecting, public art gallery dedicated exclusively to contemporary visual art from Canada and the world.
 It is a forum for the advanced artistic culture that offers a facility and professional support to a diverse group of living artists while engaging equally diverse audiences in their work.
 The Power Plant fulfills its mandate by generating: exhibitions that represent the range of advanced practice in visual arts; publications that provide in-depth explorations of contemporary art; lectures and symposia that encourage debate and further understanding; interpretative tools that invite visitors to question, explore and reflect upon their experiences; programming that incorporates other areas of culture at their intersection with visual art.